DaGooseYT/FrameGUI/README.md

 Options in red: Set these options to `0` to passthrough the value from the input video.

+- The maximum bitrate you can define is `80000kb/s`.
+- The maximum resolution you can define is `3840x2160` (4K UHD).
+- The maximum sharpening strength you can define is `5.0`.
+- The maximum frame rate you can define is `240` fps.
+- The maximum b-frames you can define is `14`.
+- The maximum CRF value you can define is `51`.

 ### Select Audio Encoding Options
 Head over to the `Audio` tab where you will find the audio encoding options.
 As of now, these are the only options availible.
 More audio encoding options will come if there is a demand for them.